Navid200/xDrip/docs/Petroleum-jelly-in-Dexcom-G6-Sensor.md

 ---

 #### **Dexcom Patent**
 The following snapshot is from a Dexcom patent.
-It explains a problem, and suggests petroleum jelly as an optional solution.
+It describes a potential problem and suggests petroleum jelly as an optional solution.

 ![](./Dexcom/images/PetroleumJellyPatent.png)
 <br/>

-The following snapshot is from the same patent.
-It states the advantage of the use of petroleum jelly.
+The second snapshot following highlights the advantages of using petroleum jelly.

 ![](./Dexcom/images/PetroleumJellyPatent2.png)